jacobatisland/employee-manager/README.md

 ## 📄 License

-This demo application is provided as-is for demonstration purposes.
+This application is provided as-is for enterprise use.